simondlevy/MB1242/README.md

 The MB1242 library provides a simple API for reading distance in centimeters from the MaxBotix MB1242 I<sup>2</sup>C sensor.
-Although the datasheet for this sensor indicates an operating voltage of 3-5.5V, I've had the most success with it by powering it from the 5V source like the 5V pin on Arduino Uno, or Vin on a microcontroller powered by USB.
+Although the datasheet for this sensor indicates an operating voltage of 3-5.5V, I've had the most success with it by powering the microcontroller from an external power supply.